-Why should I take English classes?English classes (EAL) in Canada are focused on helping newcomers improve their communication skills.
+Why should I take English or French classes?English classes (EAL) and French classes (FSL) in Canada are focused on helping newcomers improve their communication skills.
 In Canada, English and French communication skills are very important for working, going to school, and being involved in the community.
-By attending EAL classes, a person can gain more language skills, and may be able to achieve his or her professional and personal goals more easily.
-Attending EAL classes also helps with becoming part of the community.
+By attending EAL and/or FSL classes, a newcomer can gain more language skills and may be able to achieve his or her professional and personal goals more easily.
+Attending EAL and/or FSL classes also help newcomers become part of the community.

-For more information about WELARC, assessments and EAL programs, please read the pages on our site entitled "Common Questions" and "EAL Classes in Winnipeg."
+For more information about WELARC or EAL and FSL assessments and programs, please read the pages on our site entitled "Common Questions" and "EAL and FSL Classes in Winnipeg."